huyhoang1001/async-telemetry-gateway/blog.md

 For telemetry monitoring, `broadcast` ensures clients observe every system state change, while `watch` enables efficient reconnection without processing stale updates.

+**Sender and Receiver Lifecycle**

+`watch` channels have unique lifecycle semantics optimized for shared state distribution:

+- **Sender lifecycle**: Only one sender exists per channel.
+When the aggregator (sender holder) drops, the channel closes permanently
+- **Receiver lifecycle**: Multiple receivers can exist via `receiver.clone()`.
+Each receiver maintains independent notification state but shares the same underlying value
+- **Value persistence**: The current value persists in the channel even if all receivers are dropped.
+New receivers created via `sender.subscribe()` immediately see the latest value
+- **Closure behavior**:
+  - When sender drops: All receivers' `changed().await` calls return `Err(RecvError)`, and `borrow()` continues returning the last sent value
+  - When all receivers drop: Sender continues working normally, updates still replace the stored value
+  - The channel maintains the last value until the sender drops
+- **Clone semantics**: `receiver.clone()` creates independent notification tracking but shares the same value storage.
+Each clone can `await changed()` independently

+This lifecycle enables efficient state synchronization where the latest value is always available, regardless of receiver lifecycle timing.

 ### Resource Pool Management with `Semaphore`

 `Semaphore` primitives model finite resource constraints that exist in real distributed systems: